Skip to main content

 Performance

 Performance has two components: insertion and deletion cost.
+The results below are based on measurements using data sets in the 1K-10K size range.

 indbscan performance

-The cost of inserting a new data point into IncrementalDBSCAN is quite small and grows slower than the cost of applying (scikit-learns's) DBSCAN to a whole data set.
+The cost of inserting a new data point with IncrementalDBSCAN is quite small and grows slower than the cost of applying (scikit-learns's) DBSCAN to a whole data set.
 In other words, given that we have a data set D clustered with IncrementalDBSCAN, and we want to see which cluster would a new object P belong to, it is faster to insert P into the current IncrementalDBSCAN clustering than to apply DBSCAN to the union of D and P.

 These results do not imply that it is very efficient to cluster a whole data set with a series of IncrementalDBSCAN insertions.
 If we measure the time to cluster a data set with DBSCAN versus to cluster the data by adding the data points one by one to IncrementalDBSCAN, IncrementalDBSCAN will be slower compared to DBSCAN.
 A typical performance number is that clustering 8,000 data points takes about 10-20 seconds with this implementation.